Birds of Kauai Feature image

 Hawaiian Petrel

-They live on small fish and squid.
 The female petrel lays only one egg in each breeding season.
-Their breeding season lasts from March to October.
-They feed their chicks daily and stay in their nests at night.
+Their breeding season lasts from May to October.
+These birds feed their chicks daily and stay in their nests at night.

 Taxonomy of the Hawaiian Petrel